Moa-C8/SecuroB/README.md

 Password Manager

-it's my first application .
-it's a password manager for more information i made info text in app you can find them in media
+That was my first application . it's a password manager for more information i made info text in app you can find them in media